10 Breathtaking Countries That Will Be Uninhabitable by 2050 Because of Climate Change

 With a total land area of 300km, The Maldives is home to 579,000 people.
 The country has a tropical monsoon climate with two dominant seasons which are the dry and rainy seasons.

-In 2007, the Intergovernmental Panel on Climate Change’s report predicted that the sea level will rise by 23 inches by 2100.
-Researchers from Southampton university also name the Maldives the most endangered island nation as a result of its vulnerability to flooding caused by climate change.
+In 2007, the Intergovernmental Panel on Climate Change’s report predicted that the sea level would rise by 23 inches by 2100.
+Researchers from Southampton University also name the Maldives the most endangered island nation as a result of its vulnerability to flooding caused by climate change.

 This beautiful Island country may be gone in a few years so make hay while the sun shines and make that visit happen before the Maldives goes under water.